María Claudia Pulido

-Maria Claudia Pulido is a Colombian human rights lawyer and Acting Executive Secretary of the Inter-American Commission on Human Rights (IACHR) since 17 August 2020.
+María Claudia Pulido is a Colombian human rights lawyer who served as Acting Executive Secretary of the Inter-American Commission on Human Rights (IACHR) from 17 August 2020 to 1 June 2021.
 She succeeded Paulo Abrão after Organization of American States Secretary General Luis Almagro announced that he would not renew Abrão's contract as Executive Secretary of the IACHR.

+She was succeeded by Tania Reneaum of Mexico.